Pension Transfer Leads in 2026: New Rules, New Approaches

 The FCA is highly alert to cherry-picked positive examples suggesting all clients benefit similarly.
 Social media requires extra caution-character limits make balanced communication difficult.
 Consider whether pension transfer marketing is appropriate for platforms like Instagram and Twitter given compliance constraints.

 LinkedIn and Facebook with longer-form capability work better.
-Partner with compliance from campaign start rather than seeking approval after creative development-this approach dramatically reduces revision cycles and builds team understanding of pension transfer marketing requirements.
+Partner with compliance from campaign start rather than seeking approval after creative development-this approach materially reduces revision cycles and builds team understanding of pension transfer marketing requirements.

 Effective pension transfer lead generation emphasizes high-intent channels and education: Google Ads works exceptionally well for pension leads given high search volume-keywords around "pension consolidation," "combine pensions," "pension transfer advice," and "SIPP advice" generate qualified traffic.
 Focus on informational keywords indicating research phase rather than direct transaction terms suggesting scam vulnerability.
 Content marketing establishing expertise is particularly valuable for pension advice-comprehensive guides, video explanations, and tools like pension consolidation calculators attract prospects and demonstrate knowledge.